-Connecting Classrooms is the British Council’s global education programme for schools, co-funded by the British Council and the UK’s Department for International Development.
+Connecting Classrooms is the British Council’s global education programme for schools, co-funded by the British Council and the UK’s Foreign, Commonwealth & Development Office.
 In Bangladesh Connecting Classrooms has been running since 2009, focusing on building global awareness and cross-cultural learning in young people through bringing an international dimension to learning.
 It is designed to help young people develop the knowledge, skills and values to live and work in a global economy and contribute responsibly to society both locally and globally.

 A Memorandum of Understanding (MoU) between the Directorate of Secondary and Higher Education under the Ministry of Education in Bangladesh and the British Council has been signed on 19 February 2017 in Dhaka for effective implementation of Connecting Classroom Programme in Bangladesh.
 The secondary and higher education system of Bangladesh is managed and administered by this executive body.